Author: Randeep Singh / go to all articles on Yoga Concepts

 Imagine a light weight on the head and keep it lightly pushed up, this will contract the muscles of the neck in the front and also provide adequate stretch to the muscles in the back of the neck, elongating the neck upwards in the process.
 Increase the distance between the ears and the shoulders by slightly lowering the latter.

-See to it that the breath is not laboured due to any tension possibly being generated from the effort that is being made for getting into a correct standing posture.
+See to it that the breath is not labored due to any tension possibly being generated from the effort that is being made for getting into a correct standing position.
 The jaw must be consciously keep relaxed.
 Placing the tongue gently against the roof of the mouth automatically relaxes the jaw and the muscles of the neck.

-Toes in, heels out
+- Toes in, heels out